Adyasha8105/Java-Grip/README.md

-# Code for JAVA course by NPTEL
+# Code from JAVA course by NPTEL

 #### This is a compilation of all the java programs I've tried and tested.